-Commercial horticulture is the science, art, and business of cultivating ornamental plants.
-This includes arboriculture (the care of trees), interior-scaping, landscape and turf grass installation and maintenance, and includes the production of related plant material in nurseries, fields and greenhouses.
+Commercial horticulture is the science, art, and business of cultivating ornamental and vegetable plants.
+This includes arboriculture (the care of trees), interior-scaping, landscape installation and maintenance, and includes the production of related plant material in nurseries, fields and greenhouses.

 Well-designed, healthy landscapes that are carefully maintained conserve soil, protect water quality and prevent nutrient run-off.
 Responsible production practices, both in the greenhouse and in the field ensure that growers protect those same resources.

 The commercial horticulture program links green-industry professionals with Cornell University faculty and regional specialists.
 Our educators bring you up to date research-based information and offer programs where professionals can earn continuing education credits.
 We'll help you navigate your way to professional certification programs like the NYS DEC pesticide certification program or the International Society of Arboriculture (ISA) certification.

 Insect Diagnostic Laboratory at Cornell University: The Insect Diagnostic Lab can help identify insects and related arthropods, and provide management suggestions if needed.
 There is a $25 fee, for samples or photos submitted to the lab for an ID.

 Cornell Plant Disease Diagnostic Clinic: The Clinic provides fast and accurate plant disease diagnosis and up-to-date pest control recommendations for anyone from home owners to commercial growers.
 Services include analysis of plant material and soil for bacterial, fungal, viral, and nematode pathogen.

 Cornell soil pH test kits: Buy Standard, Wide Range and Low Range soil testing kits online directly from Cornell University.

 Comprehensive Assessment of Soil Health –The Cornell Framework: Download a free PDF of Version 3.2 or purchase a hard copy.